DeadLeavez/Leaves-ShinyAirdropGuns/readme.md

 ## 2.0.1

 - Fix addToSpecialSlots property of weapon groups.
 This was being ignored and all weapons could be added to special slots.

+## 2.1.0

+- Update to 3.9.0
+- Change name of folder and name in package.json to follow standards.